 Common Causes of Big Truck Accidents

-There are many factors to consider when investigating a big truck accident, with the purpose being to uncover what ultimately caused the accident.
-At Gordon McKernan Injury Attorneys we look at every aspect of a case to determine the real reason the accident occurred.
+There are many factors to consider when investigating a big truck accident in Louisiana, with the purpose being to uncover what ultimately caused the accident.
+At Gordon McKernan, our Louisiana personal injury lawyers look at every aspect of a case to determine the real reason the accident occurred.

 Truck driver fatigue is one of the chief causes of truck accidents.
 This is despite the promulgation of the Federal Motor Carrier Safety regulations on driving hours, truck drivers, and their companies.
 A sleepy or fatigued truck driver is controlling an 80,000-pound metal “tank” at high speeds, and should not be endangering the other drivers around them or themselves.
 Studies routinely used in court show that fatigued drivers are less alert and have slower reaction times in emergency situations.
 Drivers who actually fall asleep at the wheel commonly cross over the centerline, force other cars off the road or crash into vehicles from behind.